Halliburton expects margins to rebound in North America

 Revenue increased 5 percent, while operating income was flat in North America.
 The company said operations in the region were hurt by lower prices for pressure pumping services, higher logistics costs and disruptions in drilling due to the harsh weather.

-Net income attributable to Halliburton was $622 million (370 million pounds), or 73 cents per share, in the first quarter, compared with a loss of $18 million, or 2 cents per share, a year earlier.
+Net income attributable to Halliburton was $622 million, or 73 cents per share, in the first quarter, compared with a loss of $18 million, or 2 cents per share, a year earlier.

 Analysts on average had expected earnings of 71 cents per share, according to Thomson Reuters I/B/E/S.